-Here is a fun and interactive game that will engage younger learners and help with their listening skills.
-It is also a fun way to review simple vocabulary and even more complex words by encouraging them to recognize the words on the board that they hear.
+Here is a fun interactive game that will engage younger learners and help with their listening skills.
+The Word Whack ESL Game is also a fun way to review simple vocabulary and even more complex words by encouraging them to recognize the words on the board that they hear.

 To prepare for this game, you need to find two soft objects that students can use to whack the words on the board with.

 You could use a balloon or one of those plastic blow-up bats that they sell at dollar stores.
-If you are in Asia, you may want to check out Daiso which is a Japanese chain store which sells a lot of useful things that you can use in your home, but it is also a great place to find stuff to use in the classroom.
+If you are in Asia, you may want to check out Daiso which is a Japanese chain store which sells a lot of useful things to use in the classroom.

 As for the course content, you could prepare a few vocabulary lists for the words that you plan to write on the board for the activity.